UniversalDependencies/docs/_hy/dep/nmod.md

 We use the following language-specific subtypes for `nmod`:

-* nmod: noun modifier functionally corresponds to an attribute,
+* `nmod`: noun modifier functionally corresponds to an attribute,
-* [nmod:poss](nmod-poss): noun modifier functionally corresponds to a possessives,
+* [nmod:poss](): noun modifier functionally corresponds to a possessives,
-* [nmod:obl](nmod-obl): noun modifier functionally corresponds to an oblique argument or adjunct.
+* [nmod:obl](): noun modifier functionally corresponds to an oblique argument or adjunct.

 In Armenian `nmod` is used:

-* for noun-noun modification: `nmod` noun phrases attached to nouns are usually in the nominative [Case](Case) and precede the modified noun.
+* for noun-noun modification: `nmod` noun phrases attached to nouns are usually in the nominative [Case]() and precede the modified noun.
 There are alternations in ablative or instrumental Cases.

 ~~~ sdparse
 քամի եղանակ \n wind.`Nom` weather